builttoroam/device_calendar/device_calendar/README.md

 <uses-permission android:name="android.permission.WRITE_CALENDAR" />
 ```

+**IMPORTANT**: Since version 0.1.0, this version has migrated to use AndroidX instead of the deprecated Android support libraries.
+When using version 0.10.0 and onwards for this plugin, please ensure your application has been migrated following the guide [here](https://developer.android.com/jetpack/androidx/migrate)

 ## iOS Integration

 For iOS 10 support, you'll need to modify the Info.plist to add the following key/value pair